 Two main factors affecting oxygen transport during immersion are temperature and hydrostatic pressure.
-Oxygen transport is improved above neutral temperature, because of increase in cardiac output resulting from the combined actions of hydrostatic counter pressure and body heating.
+Oxygen transport is improved above neutral temperature, due to the increase in cardiac output resulting from the combined actions of hydrostatic counter pressure and body heating.
 Below neutral temperature, oxygen transport is altered.
 At any of the temperatures tested, the pulmonary tissue volume and arterial blood gases are not significantly affected.

-Temperature and pressure of water in aquatic or hydrotherapy can block nociceptors by acting on thermal receptors and mechanoreceptors and exert positive effect on spinal segmental mechanisms, which is useful for painful condition.
+Temperature and pressure of water in aquatic or hydrotherapy can block nociceptors by acting on thermal receptors and mechanoreceptors .
+This exerts a positive effect on spinal segmental mechanisms, which is useful for painful condition.
 Aquatic exercise program improves pain, spasms, disability, fatigue, depression, and autonomy in patient with multiple sclerosis.

 Musculo skeletal System

-A systematic review on management of fibromyalgia syndrome (FMS) through hydrotherapy described as “there is strong evidence for the use of hydrotherapy in the management of FMS” showed positive outcomes for pain, tender point count, and health-status.
+A systematic review on management of fibromyalgia syndrome (FMS) through hydrotherapy described as “strong evidence for the use of hydrotherapy in the management of FMS” showed positive outcomes for pain, tender point count, and health-status.